akshamsabadi/akshamsabadi/README.md

 Welcome!

-I’m André, a **chemical biologist** who enjoys tackling the important and challenging problems in biotherapeutic design.
+I’m André, a **chemical biologist** who enjoys exploring the important and challenging problems in biotherapeutic design.
 I operate at the intersection of peptide/protein engineering, drug discovery, and AI/ML.
-My expertise is in bioconjugation, organic/polymer synthesis, and biomedical engineering, all focused on designing and developing effective therapeutics and diagnostics.
-My personal philosophy is that applying an interdisciplinary approach and state-of-the-art techniques is the most effective way to overcome fundamental challenges in biomedical research.
+My expertise is in bioconjugation, organic/polymer synthesis, and biomedical engineering, with a focus on designing and developing state-of-the-art therapeutics and diagnostics.
+My central tenet is that an interdisciplinary approach, paired with state-of-the-art computational techniques, is the most effective way to overcome the challenges of modern biomedical research.

 In addition to research, I have a mild obsession with data visualisation and graphic design.
-I intend to use this GitHub profile to share code for generating beautiful graphs and plots to analyse and present data.
-I will also provide vector-format representations of my favorite biotherapeutic modalities in a personally-approved aesthetic style.
+I intend to use this space to share code for generating aesthetic graphs and provide vector-format representations of my favorite biotherapeutic modalities in a personally-approved aesthetic style.

-- 🔭 **Current Focus:** Harnessing AI/ML to unlock novel therapeutics and overcome intractable diseases.
-- 💡 **Core Expertise:** Bioconjugation, drug conjugate development, peptide & protein engineering, organic/polymer synthesis, and computational drug discovery.
-- ✨ **Passion:** Data visualisation and graphic design to communicate complex scientific concepts clearly and effectively.

 ---